Battle of Gokul: Background

 Toward the end of February 1757, the Afghan forces arrived in Mathura and sacked it.
 The city, despite being inhabited overwhelmingly by non-combatants, mainly pilgrims of the Hindu Holi festival, was attacked and the inhabitants were massacred by the Afghans.
 The Afghan forces slaughtered and defiled the bodies of Hindu ascetics by humiliating them with slaughtered cows.
 Temples of the city were razed, and the images of idols were destroyed.
 Jahan Khan furthered the massacre by rewarding a bounty of five rupees for every Hindu head, resulting in the death of thousands of men, women, and children.
-The Muslims of the city were subjected to the attack as well.
+And the Muslims that lived in the city were only looted but their lives were spared.
 Following his massacre at Mathura, Jahan Khan continued his campaign, with the city of Vrindavan being attacked and its inhabitants massacred on 6 March.
 The Tarikh-I-Husain Shahi establishes the idol destruction in line with iconoclasm, remarking: "Idols were broken and kicked about like polo-balls by the Islamic heroes."

 Battle

-Ahmad Shah, following Jahan Khan, attacked the city of Gokul on 16 March, which was inhabited by Naga Sadhus, a Hindu Bhakti sect.
-The Afghans attacked the city where a battle ensued, resulting in the death of 2,000 men for both sides.
-Ahmad Shah had won the battle, but Jugal Kishor, a diplomat from the Bengal Subah, informed Ahmad Shah there was nothing of value in Gokul.
+On 16 March, Jahan Khan led an assault on the city of Gokul which was inhabited by Naga Sadhus, part of the Dasanami Sampradaya.
+A battle ensued, resulting in roughly 2,000 deaths on each side.
+Although Afghans won the engagement, Jugal Kishor, a diplomat from the Bengal Subah, informed Ahmad Shah there was nothing of value in Gokul.
 Ahmad Shah recalled his troops, sparing the city from sacking.